Sponsorship agreement: tournament, league or series of events

 The agreement is very flexible in the terms between the parties.
-The rights granted to the sponsor could be of any sort.
-We suggest common ones, such as advertising, product placement and preferential event access, hosting of corporate hospitality functions, and promotion on television or radio, although these can be replaced or supplemented by those that you agree.
+The rights granted could be of any sort.
+We suggest common ones, like advertising, product placement and preferential event access, hosting of corporate hospitality functions, and promotion on television or radio, although these can be replaced or supplemented by those that you agree.

-The agreement also covers a number of practical considerations, such as the obligation of the organiser to ensure that the sponsor is able to set-up advertising and stalls and has access to parking on the day.
+The agreement also covers a number of practical considerations to make sure that the sponsor is able to benefit from his rights.

-If the event organiser and the sponsor have not worked together before, we advise that the sponsor should be very precise about what he wants out of the deal.
-The charismatic event organiser may be highly skilled at pulling together the strings needed to arrange the event (such as financing through sponsorship) but may not be the person micromanaging the employees on the day.
+If the parties have not worked together before, we advise that the sponsor should be very precise about what he wants out of the deal.
+A charismatic organiser may be highly skilled at pulling together the strings needed to arrange the event (such as financing through sponsorship) but may not be the person micromanaging the employees on the day.

 The law in this agreement

-The law in this document is common law, allowing you to set out whatever arrangement you choose to make.
+The law in this document is common law, allowing you to make whatever deal you want.

-It includes a number of legal matters to the advantage of both sides that might be left out of less comprehensive agreements, such as protection of intellectual property, assignment and rights to renew.
+It includes a number of legal matters to the advantage of both sides that might be left out of less comprehensive agreements, including protection of intellectual property, assignment and rights to renew.

-- series of events, differentiated by timing, content or location
+- consecutive events, differentiated by timing, content or location

 - multi round or knock out sports tournaments and leagues